superstarlifter/doc/docs/how_to/timeseries.md

 ## How to set a time series

+Apply a time series when date-based data is presented in columns as opposed to rows.

 To set a time series:
 1. Right click ➔ **Data Transform** ➔ **Time Series**